silentorb/game-design/marloth/combat/combat-design.md

 ## Rewarding Decisions

+### Tactics

 * Most of this will boil down to tactics
 * Tactics is not my favorite type of gameplay, but I can still get into it
 * I prefer strategy, but that is so much harder to [inject into a game like this](#strategy)

+### Time to plan

+* I'm not looking for frenetic gameplay
+* Ideally, I would like to have the best of both worlds between turn-based and real time
+* Giving the player that much time to think is not possible—compromises have to be made
+* When push comes to shove, the gameplay will need to fallback to frenetic gameplay, but that should be a last resort

 ## Spatial Foundation